Charlie Schlatter: Career

 He also starred in Australian romance film The Delinquents (1989) opposite Kylie Minogue.
 In 1990, he was cast in the role of Ferris Bueller for NBC's sitcom Ferris Bueller alongside Jennifer Aniston, based on the John Hughes film Ferris Bueller's Day Off.
 In 1992, he co-starred in Sunset Heat with Michael Paré, Dennis Hopper and Adam Ant.
 In 1994, he appeared in Police Academy: Mission to Moscow as Cadet Kyle Connors.

 In late 1995, Schlatter began his role as Dr. Jesse Travis on the television series Diagnosis: Murder, opposite Dick Van Dyke, who was impressed with his performance.
 His character was introduced as a comic relief character in the third season after Scott Baio's character moved to Colorado and never returned.
 He remained on the show for the next six seasons until the series was cancelled in 2001.
 During the series, he also wrote the episode "A Resting Place."
 After the series' ending, he and Van Dyke remain close friends, who continues to visit him, Schlatter's wife Colleen and their three children.
-He was also one of the participants at his acting mentor's 90th Birthday Party on December 13, 2015 at Disneyland in Anaheim, California.
+He was also one of the participants at his acting mentor's 90th birthday party on December 13, 2015, at Disneyland in Anaheim, California.
 He said in a 2017 interview on Acast.com, if he is still friends with the then 91-year-old Van Dyke: "Yeah, I know!
 I probably owe him a call or he probably owes me a call ...
 I don't know!
 It's been a little while.
 No, he's the best!"

 In early 2007, he appeared in the films Out at the Wedding and Resurrection Mary.

 In 2014, he appeared as a guest star on the NCIS season 11 episode "Shooter," playing Lorne Davis.
 In 2015, he became the narrator for truTV's video clip series Top Funniest starting in the third season.

 Animation

 Since the early 1990s, Schlatter would begin voicing characters in many series.
-Among his roles were The Flash on Superman: The Animated Series, The Flash on The Batman and Batman Unlimited: Animal Instincts, the titular characters in the pilot of Jimmy Two-Shoes, Ace Bunny in Loonatics Unleashed and Kick Buttowski: Suburban Daredevil, Kevin Levin on Ben 10 (not to be confused with Greg Cipes's portrayal in future variations), Hawk on A.T.O.M., Tommy Cadle on Pet Alien, Chris Kirkman on Random!
+Among his roles were The Flash on Superman: The Animated Series, The Flash on The Batman and Batman Unlimited: Animal Instincts, the title character in Kick Buttowski: Suburban Daredevil, Ace Bunny in Loonatics Unleashed, Kevin Levin on Ben 10 (not to be confused with Greg Cipes' portrayal in future variations), Hawk on A.T.O.M., Tommy Cadle on Pet Alien, Chris Kirkman on Random!
 Cartoons (a character he would later voice in the pilot of Bravest Warriors), Cameron on Bratz and Doctor Mindbender, Wild Bill and Lift-Ticket on G.I.
 Joe: Renegades.

 Schlatter was originally cast for the role of Philip J. Fry on Futurama, but Billy West got the role due to a casting change.

+Schlatter was the voice of Buzz Bee, the mascot of Honey Nut Cheerios, from 2004 to 2015.

 He also voiced Timmy in the Nickelodeon version of Winx Club and various characters on The Loud House.